gomorpheus/morpheus-cli-docs/CLI-Manual.md

         --realTime [on|off]          Real Time (optional)
         --sourceMethod VALUE         Source Method (optional)
         --apiType VALUE              Option List (optional) - The code of the api option list to use, eg. clouds, environments, groups, instances, instance-wiki, networks, servicePlans, resourcePools, securityGroups, servers, server-wiki
-        --sourceUsername VALUE       Source Username (optional) - An LDAP Username for use when type is 'ldap'.
+        --credential VALUE           Credentials (optional) - Credential ID or use "local" to specify username and password --serviceUsername VALUE      Username (optional) - An LDAP Username for use when type is 'ldap'.
-        --sourcePassword VALUE       Source Username (optional) - An LDAP Password for use when type is 'ldap'.
+        --servicePassword VALUE      Password (optional) - An LDAP Password for use when type is 'ldap'.
         --ldapQuery VALUE            LDAP Query (optional) - LDAP Queries are standard LDAP formatted queries where different objects can be searched.
 Dependent parameters can be loaded into the query using the <%=phrase%> syntax.
         --initialDataset VALUE       Initial Dataset (optional) - Create an initial json dataset to be used as the collection for this option list.
 It should be a list containing objects with properties 'name', and 'value'.
 However, if there is a translation script, that will also be passed through.
         --translationScript VALUE    Translation Script (optional) - Create a js script to translate the result data object into an Array containing objects with properties name, and value.
 The input data is provided as data and the result should be put on the global variable results.